Notes on Health & Fitness

 - More activity = more protein.

 - More info

-- Good for the gut: Fermented foods, Kombucha.
+- Good for the gut: soluble fiber, fermented foods, kombucha.

-- Carbs can best be eaten early in the day (you're more insulin sensitive later in the day).
+- Carbs can best be eaten early in the day (you’re more insulin resistant later in the day).

 - Keep at least 20 minutes between meal portions.

 - Don’t think about your BMI, it’s not relevant.

 - Creatine is the only “good” supplement for muscle growth.

 - Gluten-free products are sometimes worse than products with gluten: a lot of chemicals, corn syrup, etc.

 - Your mood determines a good amount of how you process food/drinks.

 - Vitamin D (UV radiation, sun) and magnesium (dark green vegetables, kale leaves, spinach, etc.) are probably the most important micronutrients.

 - Sugar (50% glucose, 50% fructose) is the main reason for obesity.